SCENE 01 / DRONE VIDEOGRAPHY

 Drone videography in the Czech Republic operates under EU/EASA rules administered by the Civil Aviation Authority (Úřad pro civilní letectví), with aerial work over Prague's historic core requiring permits from city authorities.

 Here is how this works in practice.
-We provide drone videography crews — licensed remote pilots, camera ops and spotters — for productions filming across the Czech Republic, from sweeping passes over Karlštejn and Loket castles to dynamic moves through Prague's medieval skyline.
-Our teams fly stabilised cinema payloads capable of carrying full-frame cameras and prime lenses, delivering footage that integrates cleanly with ground-unit coverage.
-Drone operations here run under the EU/EASA framework, so our pilots hold the fitting category authorisations and our company keeps operator registration with the Civil Aviation Authority (ÚCL).
+We give drone videography crews — licensed remote pilots, camera ops and spotters — for shoots filming across the Czech Republic, from sweeping passes over Karlštejn and Loket castles to dynamic moves through Prague's medieval skyline.
+Our teams fly stabilised cinema payloads set to carrying full-frame cameras and prime lenses, delivering footage that integrates cleanly with ground-unit coverage.
+Drone operations here run under the EU/EASA framework, so our pilots hold the fitting type authorisations and our firm keeps operator sign-ups with the Civil Aviation Authority (ÚCL).

 Here is the short of it.
-We scout flight paths in advance, file the necessary notifications, and brief directors on what is achievable within the open and specific categories.
-The Czech Republic's different terrain — the Krkonoše Giant Mountains, the sandstone of Bohemian Switzerland National Park, the South Bohemian fishpond country and the river valleys of the Vltava and Elbe — gives aerial directors a wide palette, and our crews know which sites permit low-altitude work and which need coordination with landowners or park authorities.
+We scout flight paths in advance, file the needed notifications, and brief directors on what is achievable within the open and specific types.
+The Czech Republic's different terrain — the Krkonoše Giant Mountains, the sandstone of Bohemian Switzerland National Park, the South Bohemian fishpond country and the river valleys of the Vltava and Elbe — gives aerial directors a wide palette, and our crews know which sites permit low-altitude work and which need planning with landowners or park authorities.

 FAQ